 09 Feb Basic Skills for Gerontological Nursing

-As our body ages, gradual changes tend to occur.
-From the basic building blocks to the vital organs of the body, these changes are expected but can still affect our day to day routine.
-As we go through the normal process of aging, we often notice a decrease in our appetite.
+As our body ages, gradual changes begin to occur.
+From the basic building blocks to the vital organs, these changes are expected but they can still affect our day-to-day routine.
+As we go through the normal process of aging, we often notice a lessening of our appetite.
 Food becomes less appealing to older adults because of the decreased sense of taste and smell.
-Some people even have a dryer mouth and less saliva due to the medications used for certain conditions.
-Adequate nutrition is highly recommended at this moment to combat the changes and ensure optimal health.
+Some people even have a dry mouth with less saliva due to the medications taken for certain conditions.
+Adequate nutrition is highly recommended at this time to combat changes and ensure optimal health.

-It can be a great idea to approach a dietician to meet the recommended dietary requirements.
-Dieticians are healthcare professionals that provide reliable information on proper meal planning including the appropriate quantities of food to eat every day and the vitamin content of these various foods.
-Following the dietician’s diet plan can be a great help to avoid malnutrition.
-Nonetheless, aging affects the skin and makes it more dry and fragile.
-Older adults have to hydrate themselves with 8 to 10 glasses of fluids daily and should use a moisturizer from time to time.
-But immobile seniors who are at greater risk of pressure ulcers should change their sitting and lying positions at least every two hours to minimize swelling, itching and prolonged skin sores.
+It can be a great idea to consult with a dietician to discuss how to meet the recommended dietary requirements.
+Dieticians are healthcare professionals that provide reliable information on proper meal planning including the appropriate quantities of food to eat every day and their vitamin content.
+Following the dietician’s plan can be of great help to avoid malnutrition.
+Nevertheless, aging affects the skin make it more dry and fragile.
+Older adults have to hydrate with 8 to 10 glasses of fluids daily and should apply a moisturizer from time to time.
+Immobile seniors at greater risk of pressure ulcers should change their sitting and lying positions at least every two hours to minimize swelling, itching and prolonged skin sores.

 Growing old with adequate support promotes compliance and is a recommended healthcare practice.
-Studies show that happy older adults are more compliant to daily exercising and proper food intake.
+Studies show that happy older adults are more compliant with daily exercising and proper food intake.
 They tend to follow regular doctor visits and are more conscious of their health.
-Proper exercises include a 30-minute physical activity, whether walking, trekking or running.
-This can help promote healthy blood circulation, especially in lower extremities and other vital organs.
+Proper exercise includes regular 30-minute physical activity, whether walking, trekking or running.
+This can help promote healthy blood circulation, especially in the lower extremities and other vital organs.

-Maintaining a good hygiene is also important for elderly adults.
-Proper foot care should be done once in a while to check the circulation and ensure that no open sore or itchy skin is visible.
+Maintaining good hygiene is also important for elderly adults.
+Proper foot care should be done once in a while to check circulation and ensure that no open sore or itchy skin are visible.
 Foot problems are common among older adults with diabetes.
-In extreme cases, this may lead to amputation and immobility as the disease progresses, but it can be avoided if there is proper hygiene maintained.
-Family members should encourage their elderly adults to bathe daily and maintain oral hygiene.
-They need to be encouraged or assisted with their activities of daily living (ADL), to have better health.
+In extreme cases, this may lead to amputation and immobility as the disease progresses, but it can be avoided if proper hygiene is maintained.
+Families should encourage their elderly members to bathe daily and practiace oral hygiene.
+They need to be encouraged or assisted with their daily living activities (ADL), to enjoy better health.

 Factors that Affect Health Promotion among Older Adults

-Health promotion in elderly adults is sometimes challenging.
-Several factors can affect planning and preparing meals for example, as some people are not able to obtain the necessary nutrients for their physical and psychological well-being.
-The good news is that a lot of these factors can be controlled and its negative impact can be minimized.
+Health promotion in the elderly is sometimes challenging.
+Several factors can affect the planning and preparation of meals, for example, as some people are not able to obtain the necessary nutrients for optimum physical and psychological well-being.
+The good news is that a lot of these factors can be controlled and their negative impact can be minimized.